July 5, 2026

 The ROI reality check

-Here's the business case for investing in both metrics:
+Here's the business case for investing in all three metrics:

 1. Half of customers cut spending after a poor experience.
 CSAT helps you identify and fix these experience problems before they cost you revenue.